w314/notes/javaNotes/javaBackend.md

 - Protects against `SQL injection` when user input is used by pre-compiling the SQL statement

+> What is SQL Injection and how can we prevent it using the JDBC?

+`SQL Injections` are the exploitation of programming weaknesses in SQL codes to gain access to a database, its resources, and applications.

+`PreparedStatement` can be used to prevent SQL injections.

+- specify parameters with the ? symbol
+- protects against SQL injection when user input is used by pre-compiling the SQL statement

 #### Additional methods to send `SQL`

 The `Statement` and `PreparedStatement` also have additional methods for sending SQL, including: